 Harmful to Minors: It is strongly implied that Hoffman raped Clara and touched Diana inappropriately.
 However, Jennifer is an unreliable narrator, and many Alternative Character Interpretations and arguments have sprung up because of them.
 The main difficulty in interpreting is Jennifer's ability to recognize the signs of abuse; what Jennifer sees during the game does pretty strongly imply something was going on, but is it something that Jennifer suspects in retrospect and 'remembers', or is she remembering it clearly but not seeing it as unusual?

-Hide Your Children: After the final boss fight, when Jennifer walks outside of the orphanage, instead of seeing the bodies of all the children, she only sees their clothes.
+Hide Your Children: After the final boss fight, when Jennifer walks outside of the orphanage; instead of seeing the bodies of all the children, she only sees their clothes.

-Shown Their Work: The developers spent quite some time researching the fears of both adults and children, and what do they fear the most about the other.
+Shown Their Work: The developers spent quite some time researching the fears of both adults and children, and what they fear the most about the other.

 Social Services Does Not Exist: Justified; what social services there were in depression-era England were very busy and did not have time to look in on every single rural orphanage.

-Except that he was in charge from the start.
+Tyrant Takes the Helm: Mr. Hoffman, though he was in charge from the start.
 He just developed in a twisted direction.
 There's a mention at the final chapter of how Hoffman used to be a kind and respectable teacher.

 Two-Teacher School: Just one teacher, plus a cleaning lady and a sixteen-year-old girl who acts as a makeshift nurse and all around helper.